DawntDev/DawntDev/README.md

 My passion for software is to visualize and bring to life the ideas that are formulated inside my head, with elegant and minimalistic interfaces that are easy to use.
 I take great care in the experience, architecture and code quality of the things I build.

 **About Me**
-- I am from Mexico, more specifically from the CDMX.
+- I am from Mexico🇲🇽, more specifically from the CDMX.
 - I am a student
 - I like videogames and anime
 - I collect rubik's cubes